GTPB/ADER19F/pages/tutorial1.md

 ## Running a differential expression test with DESeq2

 With the sample table prepared, we are ready to run **DESeq2**.
 First need to import it into the R environment.
-This is done with the `library` command.
+This is done with the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">library</code> command.

 ```r
 library("DESeq2")
 ```

 Then, we prepare a special structure to tell *DESeq2* what samples we are going to analyse (our sample table), and what comparison we are goind to make.
-By setting the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">design</span> argument to <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">~ condition</span>, we are specifying that column as the experimental variable (C1 or C2).
+By setting the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">design</code> argument to <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">~ condition</code>, we are specifying that column as the experimental variable (C1 or C2).

 ```r